reactexcel/eHR/README.md

 `style/auth/logout.scss`

 ```
+/*
-/* styles only for container logout and its successive components */
+  Styles only for container logout and its successive components
+*/
 .timeline {
   margin: 0;
   padding: 0;